 You can use the older version of the app as they may be compatible with the device.
 Many times newer versions of the apps are not made compatible with the older version of Android OS.
 Therefore it is preferable to download an older version of the app.
 You can get the older version from the developer just Google search for apk.

 Google is very strict when it comes to the security & safety of the smartphone.
 One such measure taken by Google is restricting Apps installation from 3rd party source.
 So this can cause issues with the app installation parse error.
 You need to enable unknown sources on your Android device for fixing the package parse error.

 - Go to Settings of your device.

 - Look for option Security.

 - Under Security Enable Unknown Sources.

-The app available on play store is perfectly compatible with the device.
-So if the app you are willing to download is available on Play Store surely go for it.
+The app available on the play store is perfectly compatible with the device.
+So if the app you are willing to download is available on the Play Store surely go for it.